-I don’t spend much on material things (other than kitchen gadgets), but when it comes to culinary fun, all bets are off.
+I don’t spend much on material things (hence the faded, oh-so-unhip jeans and 90s-era footwear), but when it comes to culinary fun, all bets are off.
 The way I see it, I’m paying for an experience; the food may disappear as soon as it slides down my gullet, but the memories remain.
 And looking back at the most cherished moments in my life, virtually all of them involve meals shared with my favorite people.

 That said, memorable meals don’t need to cost a fortune.
 In my book, all that matters is that the ingredients are sourced with care, prepared with love…and insanely delicious.

-Thanks to the fine folks at the International Sustainable Development Studies Institute (ISDSI), we had the unique opportunity to visit Bwosai Gantada’s family farm in Mae Tha.
-Our family spent the morning trailing behind her as she gave us a tour of her fields of painstakingly hand-planted and -weeded vegetables.
-Then, we picked and gathered fresh ingredients from her garden, which Bwosai used to prepare a hearty, multi-dish lunch cooked over open flames.
+Thanks to our friends at the International Sustainable Development Studies Institute (ISDSI), we were presented with a unique opportunity to visit Bwosai Gantada’s family farm in Mae Tha.
+Bwosai—a lovely woman with a wide smile and strong hands—greeted us with fresh fruit before leading us around her fields of painstakingly hand-planted and -weeded vegetables.
+Then, our merry little group picked and gathered ingredients from her lush garden, which Bwosai used to prepare a hearty, multi-dish lunch cooked over open flames.
 We feasted on vegetables, meat, and rice that were all raised and harvested onsite.

-Bright and early on Saturday, Amy and Boom—ISDSI field instructors and our chaperones—picked us up for an hour-long drive into the countryside to Bwosai’s farm.
+Bright and early on Saturday, our friends Amy and Boom—ISDSI field instructors and our chaperones for the day—picked us up for an hour-long drive into the countryside to Bwosai’s farm.